-On my quest to find a decent music player that works on both linux and windows and where I can sync my playlists where mostly everything is on my NAS I stumbled across this: https://jriver.com/
+On my quest to find a decent music player that works on both linux and windows.
+Witch allows me to use the same library located on my NAS on all my machines.
+I found this: https://jriver.com/

 Also works on both wayland and x11.
 At least on debian based distributions (ubuntu, mint, debian).
-Not everything always works on wayland, so I had to try that. xD
+Also works on Fedora with X11, since that’s what I’m on right now.

 It does not have seperated server software technically.
 It´s all in the client.
 But some nice people of the community have made a docker image where you can install it on a headless linux server and interact with the ui of your server via vnc.
-There is not really a whole lot you have to do, just setup where you want it to get music from and setup a passwort (you need that or you cannot sync changes like playlists back to the server).
-And then you should pretty much never need to touch the server again.
+There is not really a whole lot you have to do, just setup where you want it to get music from and setup an optinal password (witch is required if you want to sync back changes to the remote library).

 You could also just put it on a Server that just happens to have a UI.
 Or put it on your desktop machine and make that accessable.
 Or not care and just use it as a normal music player.